pdt590/prj-octomaker-blog/README.md

   > To sum it up, on each reqest, the function will pass the response and request object to the `nuxt.render(req, res)` function which will handle the app rendering.

   > Note `dev: false`, and cookie issue of `nuxtServerInit` can be fixed at `nuxt.render(req, res)` function

+- The function will need the same libraries as your nuxt app.
+Copy the `package.json` dependencies to the `functions/package.json` dependencies
+- At the time of writing this article, firebase supports `node version 10`.
+In `functions/package.json` you can update the node engine version from `8` to `10`.